sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-dom-node-dataset.md

-# Prefer using `.dataset` on DOM elements over accessing attributes
+# Prefer using `.dataset` on DOM elements over calling attribute methods

 ✅ *This rule is part of the [recommended](https://github.com/sindresorhus/eslint-plugin-unicorn#recommended-config) config.*